 But the most important thing I did and do for Schatzie is to feed her a raw diet.
 She had a lot of tartar on her teeth at first and her breath was awful.
 While she didn’t smell – probably since she lived outdoors in the fresh air and sunshine (with no creature comforts though poor girl) she had some benefits from those, and well water instead of fluoridated water.

 Schatzie was also much lighter as far as weight when we first got her.
-She felt so like I could lift her up – no density to her body structure, more frail in other words.
+She felt so light I could lift her up – no density to her body structure, more frail in other words.
 But since she has been switched to a raw diet several things have changed about her:

-1. Her poop was awful at first of course – and she would have diarrhea and sometimes vomit as is common when a dog is first switched to a raw diet.
+1. Her poop was awful at first of course – and she would have diarrhea and sometimes have foamy vomit as is common when a dog is first switched to a raw diet.
 Her body was ridding itself of toxins and she was getting her “carnivore on“.

 2. Her coat was so course and rough it wasn’t “pet-able” and this dog was desperate for love and attention.
 I gave it to her anyway because I knew she needed it and I just fell in love with her from the getgo – just like I did King.

 3. She would cough and hack a lot at first and her eyes seemed sort of glazed.
 Plus she slept a lot.
 Her energy was very low.